 Another option is to teach English at the Bamboo Delight Cooking School & Charity.
 Leslie and Sue host classes for kids in neighboring villages to come learn during their summer break from March to June.
 They also offer a free place to stay for those that volunteer on the property.
 Contact them for more information – firstname.lastname@example.org.

 I recommend hiring Win Naung, an honest, genuine Tour Guide who was born and raised in the area.
 We met in 2009, as a friend of the guesthouse I was staying at and we reunited earlier this year again.
-He went from being a one man tour guide in his 20s to now being a father of 2 running a successful business.
+He went from being a one-man tour guide in his 20s to now being a father of 2 running a successful business.

 Book a Stay: https://www.booking.com/hotel/mm/gypsy-inn.html

 Mid-Range to High-End guesthouses and hotels are available too including a Best Western with a gorgeous rooftop view among many others.
-There are also resorts and hotels on the water that are perfect for a romantic stay.
+There are also resorts and hotels on the water that is perfect for a romantic stay.

 The nearest airport is Heho Airport which is 35 km away.
 There are inexpensive flights from both Yangon and Mandalay.
 Yangon is 660 km away by road, Mandalay 330 km.
-If you have time, I recommend hiring a driver so that you can explore areas not on the typical tourist path on your way there.
+If you have time, I recommend hiring a driver so that you can explore areas, not on the typical tourist path on your way there.
 Otherwise, take an affordable, comfortable overnight bus from any of the major cities for $10-20.
-There is a bathroom on board and a few stops along the way.
+There is a bathroom onboard and a few stops along the way.
 I recommend tasting some noodle soup or any local delights sold at these bus stops.

 Note: There is a mandatory fee to enter Inle Lake for about $10 USD.
 You must pay on arrival at the permit booth located by the bridge at the entrance to Nyaungshwe.
 Keep the ticket on you during your stay.
-Tickets are supposedly valid for one week, though no one really checks it once you enter town.
+Tickets are supposedly valid for one week, though no one really checks it once you enter the town.